 Body shape varies among babies, and the weight gain is different for each of these types.
 Babies who are long and lean (Dr. Sears calls them “banana babies”) naturally burn off calories very quickly.
 Apple babies have a pleasingly symmetrical, round shape.
 Pear babies tend to have lovely chubby legs.
 Apple and pear babies do not burn off calories as quickly as banana babies.
 They most often gain weight faster than they grow, so that they are above average in weight but perhaps below average in length.
 This is perfectly normal.

 Most newborns weigh between 6 and 9 lbs. at birth, according to KidsHealth.
 It is not unusual for newborns to lose some of that weight in the weeks shortly following birth, however.
 Formula-fed babies lose about 5 percent of their weight during the first week of life, while breastfed babies can lose up to 10 percent.
 Most babies quickly gain the weight back.
-During the first year, a healthy baby will just about triple her birth weight, give or take a few pounds.
+During the first year, a healthy baby weight gain will just about triple her birth weight, give or take a few pounds.

 Formula-fed babies tend to gain weight differently than breastfed babies.
 This does not mean one is healthier than the other.
 Still, the method of feeding should be taken into account when plotting the baby’s growth on a growth chart, according to AskDrSears.com.
 Breastfed babies put on an average of between 1 to 2 lbs a month for the first six months of life, and an average of 1 lb during the second six months.
 Formula-fed babies gain weight faster, starting in the fourth month.
 At the end of one year, formula-fed babies weigh an average of 1 lb more than breastfed babies.